Segger J-Link Debugger

 trace: Description

-mode: Optional Set Trace Port transport mode.
+port-type: Optional Set trace port transport mode.
 Currently only SWO-UART is accepted.

-port: Optional Set TCP/IP port number of Trace output (default: 4444).
+server-port: Optional Set TCP/IP port number of Trace server (default: 5555).